wozjac/brackets-ui5/README.md

 - Brackets version 1.14.2

 ## Installation
 Install via Brackets Extension manager - search for "Brackets UI5".
+If the extension is not present (happens) - download wozjac.ui5.zip file from the Releases page and drag into the extension installer.

 ![install](http://public_repo.vipserv.org/images/install.png)